Does creatine make you gain weight

 What is Creatine?

-Meat, poultry, and fish contain Creatine.
+Meat, poultry, and fish contain creatine.
 These foods contain modest quantities; therefore, reaching supplemental levels would take a lot.
-Creatine monohydrate supplements, which are commercially accessible, have been thoroughly investigated for safety and efficacy.
+Creatine monohydrate supplements, which are commercially accessible, have been inspected for safety and efficacy.

 Creatine supplements boost muscular creatine reserves, improving performance in high-intensity exercises.
 Creatine’s performance-enhancing and muscle-building effects depend on genetics, nutrition, and exercise.